elpsk/Shopping-Cart/readme.md

 ## Copyrigth

-(c)2012 Alberto Pasca.
-More info -> albertopasca.it.
+(c)2012 Alberto Pasca - albertopasca.it.

 ## License

-Enjoy.
+Have fun.